rendalamili/ml-for-table-extraction/README.md

 **Q. Why am I getting errors with dependencies?**

-A :Please ensure you have the correct Python path set up within your system; you can configure this in Advanced systems settings.
+A : Please ensure you have the correct Python path set up within your system; you can configure this in Advanced systems settings.

 **Q. Why is the tool not generating an output?**